lazamar/lazamar.github.io/_posts/2018-03-23-recursion-patterns.md

 When using recursion in functional programming languages you may find yourself overflowing the stack.
 This post describes how to change our functions to allow them to recurse indefinitely without a stack overflow.

+## TL;DR

+- The name of the game is *staying tail recursive*
+- Enable tail recursion by passing down computed values
+- Stick to one recursive call at a time by passing down a list of recursions to be done

 If we reach a stack overflow it is because we are not taking advantage of tail recursion.
 The fix is: use tail recursion.
 How to do that, however, is not always very clear.

 ## Tail recursion